• Skip to primary navigation

 A person can stay in one industry or career their entire professional life, while another may take up one or more careers in the same or different industries.

-Some careers have a clear standard for success, which may be in form of titles or positions, while others are seen from the accomplishment point.
+Some careers have a clear standard for success, which may be in the form of titles or positions, while others are seen from the accomplishment point of view.
 The number of wins can also review some careers, like those in sports.

 What is a Career Trajectory?